 What is a Dental Crown Made From?

 While dental crowns can be made of various materials, porcelain and gold crowns are the most common.
-We will always use a material that provides the most stable tooth for chewing and meets your esthetic needs.
+At our Lakewood dental clinic, we will always use a material that provides the most stable tooth for chewing and meets your esthetic needs.

 How is a Dental Crown Placed?

-Dental crowns usually require two appointments.
+Dental crowns usually require two appointments at our Lakewood, Colorado dental clinic.
 The first is to prepare the tooth and the second is to apply the crown.
 At the first appointment, your dentist will:

 - Take an impression of your tooth to create a temporary crown.